-I’ll be honest and admit that I don’t style my hair very often.
-I’m lucky to have hair that I love, thanks to my semi-wavy strands that require a bit of product, scrunching, and air to look good.
-That being said, there are definitely days when a heat tool is required.
 Considering I’ve been working in the beauty industry for a while now, I’ve tried my fair share of heat tools on the market.
-And let me tell you, I’ve never seen a hair tools brand shake up the scene as successfully as Dyson has over the last six years.
+And let me tell you, I’ve never seen a hair tools brand shake up the scene as successfully as Dyson has over the last seven years.

 With incredible technology comes an insane demand, and both the Dyson Airwrap Styler and the Dyson Supersonic Hair Dryer have taken over Christmas wish lists worldwide.
 These powerful, game-changing products are everywhere on social media, but notoriously, and often, nowhere in stock.
 Because of the hefty price tag, many folks are undecided about purchasing either or both of the tools to add to their haircare arsenal.